Can the Sixers still acquire P.J. Tucker now that De’Anthony Melton is in town?

 So if we’re penciling in Harden for his option, as B/R’s Jake Fischer (and now numerous others including Stein within that same report) have hinted we should, there are still a few road blocks.

 They’d need to remain under the luxury tax apron, projected to land around $155.7M in order to open up a Non-Taxpayer’s Mid-Level exception to make this possible offer to Tucker.
-The NTMLE figures to be around $10.3M for 2023.
+The NTMLE figures to be around $10.3M for 2023, just fitting that three year, $30M we’ve been hearing about.
 Tucker, 37, would be 40 as that hypothetical framework came to an end.
 Shams Charania first reported that Tucker plans to hit unrestricted free agency.

+If the Sixers can keep costs low, they can potentially finagle a $4M Bi-Annual exception as well.
+However, if they cannot stay under the apron, they’d have to work with a projected $6.3M smaller Taxpayer’s MLE, and perhaps a ~$2.5M vet floor salaried player.

 But as Daryl Morey said about trading pick no. 23 “we’re trying to win now.
 We’re looking for players who can contribute.”
 Then at another point in his media availability, he said “we might need another wing.”
 So both of those comments do little to dispel the notion they’d be intrigued by adding Tucker despite his age, if the price were right.